 He was a beautiful affectionate cat.
 He was also quite skittish and after our first child was born he climbed up to the top of his cat tree and didn’t come down until she was three or four.
 Initially our now six-year old was only able to touch him when he was sleeping or when she snuck up on him.
 Over time he started to allow the girls to touch him and pet him without running away.
-It seems that he was so skittish that I can’t even find any photos of him – not since he was a kitten anyway.
 I suppose the saving grace for him now is that he won’t have to put up with that trauma all over again when our third is born this fall.

 When he was a little less than a year old we came back to the apartment from a concert we had been at and discovered he was nowhere to be found.
 We lived on the fifth floor of an apartment building so this was quite confusing.
 It became quite alarming when we noticed that the screen door to the balcony was slightly open.
 Our first thought was that he had managed to walk along to someone else`s balcony on the same floor.
 Eventually we realized that this was not the case.
 We decided that he must have jumped up at one of the pigeons that frequented our railing and had either missed and sailed over or had made it up and then had tipped off.
 Either way he was no longer in our building.